Bob Gale

 Michael Robert Gale (born May 25, 1951) is an American screenwriter, comic book writer, film producer and director.
 He is best known for co-writing the science fiction comedy film Back to the Future with his writing partner Robert Zemeckis.
 Gale co-produced all three films of the franchise and later served as associate producer of the animated TV series.
 Actor Michael J. Fox has referred to Gale as the "gatekeeper of the [Back to the Future] franchise".

 Early life

 Gale was born to a Jewish family in University City, Missouri; he is the son of Maxine (née Kippel and died in 2010), an art dealer and violinist, and Mark R. Gale (1922–2018), an attorney.
 Mark Gale was a World War II veteran and later a University City councilman.
-Bob Gale has two younger brothers, Charlie, who wrote the screenplay for Ernest Scared Stupid, and Randy.
-Bob Gale received a B.A. in Cinema in 1973 from the University of Southern California, where he wrote fanzine reviews for classmate Mike Glyer's fanzine, and met Zemeckis, who was his classmate.
+Bob Gale has two younger brothers: Charlie, who wrote the screenplay for Ernest Scared Stupid, and Randy.
+Bob Gale received a B.A. in Cinema in 1973 from the University of Southern California, where he met Robert Zemeckis, who was his classmate.